-A fiscal sponsorship is an arrangement in which a 501(c)(3) nonprofit tax-exempt organization (the “fiscal sponsor”) offers its tax-exempt status to another group for a project or an activity related to the mission of the nonprofit organization (the fiscal sponsor).
+A fiscal sponsorship is an arrangement in which a 501(c)(3) nonprofit tax-exempt organization (the “fiscal sponsor”) shares its tax-exempt status to another group for a specific project or activity.

 The fiscal sponsor is the tax-exempt organization that agrees to share its tax-exempt status with another group for a specific project, grant, event, or artistic creation.
 Generally, this other sponsored group is not incorporated and lacks its own tax exempt status, but is interested in soliciting donations from others.

 Fiscal sponsorships usually are fee-based contractual arrangements between the established non-profit organization and the project.

 Under this arrangement, the fiscal sponsor accepts financial donations on behalf of the sponsored group and then grants those donations to the sponsored group.

 Why would a project need a fiscal sponsor?

-Since most grantmakers give to organizations, rather than individuals, fiscal sponsorship may help a project qualify for certain funding opportunities.
+Since most grantmakers give to organizations, rather than individuals, a fiscal sponsorship may help a project qualify for certain funding opportunities.
 In this way, the project may be able to obtain funding without its own organizational tax-exempt status.

 - Example: A group of neighbors decides that they want to improve their local park; they want to apply for a neighborhood improvement grant.
 The grantmaker requires that all grant recipients must be tax-exempt under IRS Section 501(c)(3).
-Since the group of neighbors is not an incorporated organization and do not have tax-exempt status, they would could work with a fiscal sponsor with a similar mission to apply for the grant.
+Since the group of neighbors is not an incorporated organization and it does not have tax-exempt status, they could work with a fiscal sponsor with a similar mission to apply for the grant.